dart-lang/site-www/src/_guides/language/numbers.md

 ---
 title: Numbers in Dart
-description: PENDING
+description: Learn how Dart numbers are slightly different on the web, when that might matter, and how you might adjust your code.
 ---

-Dart developers expect Dart programs to run identically on all platforms.
-This is why a Flutter program written for iOS or Android is expected to just work on the web.
+A Flutter app written for iOS or Android should just work on the web, as long as the app doesn't rely on platform-specific libraries.
-Aside from platform-specific code — libraries, packages, and plugins designed to interoperate with the underlying native platform — there is one important caveat: numbers.
-As Flutter matures on the web, it’s important for developers targeting the web to be aware that there are differences with number semantics.
-For typical usage, most developers won’t need to think much about numbers, but in cases where precision, string representation, and exact runtime types matter, developers may see subtle differences.

-When designing Dart, we made a pragmatic decision to allow platform specific representations and semantics for numbers.
-Our developers care about performance, code size, and platform interoperability, and a one-size-fits-all approach to numbers wasn’t consistent with that.
+Sometimes, though,
+you might see differences between platforms because the Dart implementation of numbers is slightly different on the web.

+Although you don't usually need to think about these number implementation differences, it's good to know that they exist.
+This page has details about the differences and how to deal with them.

+{{ site.alert.secondary }}
+  **Number implementations in Dart and other languages**

+  Dart has always allowed platform-specific representations and semantics for numbers, for reasons of performance, code size, and platform interoperability.

-Indeed, in C/C++, the commonly used `int` type for integer values is platform specific to best map to the native machine architecture (16-, 32-, or 64-bit).
+  Similarly, in C/C++ the commonly used `int` type for integer values is platform-specific to best map to the native machine architecture (16-, 32-, or 64-bit).
   In Java, the `float` and `double` types for fractional values were originally designed to strictly follow IEEE 754 on all platforms, but this constraint was loosened almost immediately for efficiency reasons (`strictfp` is required for exact coherence).
+{{ site.alert.end }}

 ## Dart number representation